 *Trimethoprim, on its own, can rarely cause anaphylaxis and TEN.
 Patients who have had a hypersensitivity reaction to trimethoprim-sulfamethoxazole should avoid both sulfonamide antibiotics and trimethoprim.

 Management of sulfa drug allergy depends on the type and severity of the reaction.
 Mild reactions may simply require cessation of the drug and antihistamines for symptom relief.
-More severe reactions may require topical or oral steroids or even hospital admission e.g. for drug hypersensitivity syndrome or rare and serious reactions such as SJS-TEN).
+More severe reactions may require topical or oral steroids and hospital admission for drug hypersensitivity syndrome or rare and serious reactions such as SJS-TEN).

-Many commonly used drugs contain a sulfonamide group in their chemical structure, including frusemide/ furosemide; thiazide diuretics e.g. hydrochlorothiazide and indapamide; sulfonylureas e.g. gliclazide, glipizide and glibenclamide; celecoxib; acetazolamide; probenecid; sumatriptan; amprenavir (this drug has structural similarities to sulfonamide antibiotics).
+Many commonly used drugs contain a sulfonamide group in their chemical structure, including frusemide/ furosemide; thiazide diuretics e.g. hydrochlorothiazide and indapamide; sulfonylureas such as gliclazide, glipizide and glibenclamide; celecoxib; acetazolamide; probenecid; sumatriptan; amprenavir (this drug has structural similarities to sulfonamide antibiotics).

 Non-antibiotic sulfonamides are thought to be less likely to cause severe allergic reactions.